ethnicrise/ethnicrise.github.io/_posts/2019-12-31-racial-interpellation.md

 and it is a phenomenon García-Peña addresses with sensitivity and great insight.
-Her deeply researched and eloquently related reading of Dominicanidad in the long-historical wake and contemporary face of Haitian "blackness" is an opening and an airing out.
+Her deeply researched and eloquently related reading of Dominicanidad in the long-historical wake and contemporary face of Haitian "blackness" presents an opening and an airing out.
 It is a careful articulation of the specific pressure points that have weakened bonds of communication between like peoples, that have rendered translation utterly fraught.
 Like Spillers, García-Peña pays attention to the